 The credit risk of tenants is assessed according to their credit characteristics, including whether they are an individual or legal entity, industry, age profile, and any known existence of previous financial difficulties.
-The credit rating of the financial institutions with which cash and cash equivalents are held, is A (2019: A) for Société Générale S.A., and BBB (2019: BBB) for Bank of Ireland (as issued by Standard & Poor's).
+The credit rating of the financial institutions with which cash and cash equivalents are held, is A (2021: A) for Société Générale S.A., and BBB- (2021: BBB) for Bank of Ireland (as issued by Standard & Poor's).

-14 COVID provision
+13 COVID provision

 The Fund holds investment properties which are leased out to tenants.
-Due to the economic disruption caused by the COVID-19 pandemic, the Fund can grant partial rent reductions to certain tenants whose businesses have been materially impacted by the various Irish Government lockdowns and restrictions during the financial period.
-When it is deemed probable that such a rent reduction will be granted to a tenant, the Fund recognises a provision in respect of the likely resultant reduction in income which it has recognised.
-The total amount of the COVID provision for 2021 is EUR 112,500 (2020: EUR Nil).
+Due to the economic disruption caused by the COVID-19 pandemic, the Fund recognised that it might have to grant partial rent reductions to certain tenants whose businesses were materially impacted by the various Irish Government lockdowns and restrictions.
+When it is deemed probable that such a rent reduction will be granted to a tenant, the Fund recognises a provision in respect of the likely resultant reduction in income.
+The balance of the COVID provision at 30 September 2022 is EUR 30,000 (2021: EUR 112,500)

-15 Dividend distributions
+14 Dividend distributions

 It is the present intention of the Directors not to declare or pay dividends out of the Fund on Class A or C Shares, and income earned by those share classes will be reinvested and reflected in the value of the shares.
 Class B is a distributing share class from which income can be distributed to investors at the discretion of the Directors.
-There were no distributions made for the financial year ended 30 September 2021 (2020: Nil).
+The Fund declared the following distributions during the financial year ended 30 September 2022 (2021: Nil).